EQUEDIA

 Gold and precious metals, such as silver, have been a safe haven for investors during times of economic uncertainty.
 It has been a preserver of wealth for thousands of years.
 But wealth is about how much money someone has.
 It’s about how much Dollar, Yuan, Euro, or Rupees you own.
 Ultimately, it’s about how much it’s all worth.

 You see, the US still has a lot of debt.
 More than it ever has.
-Just take a look at the rising US debt by keeping track of the US Debt Clock like we have over the past year (see the Human Metal, Another Shot at Glory, and It’s Bigger Than Ever)
+Just take a look at the rising US debt by keeping track of the US Debt Clock like we have over the past year (

 With that kind of debt, gold should have an even stronger place in preserving wealth.
 Even if the economy roars over the next five years, the US will still be busy paying back the trillions of dollars they borrowed from the Fed and from countries around the world.